vtex/front.phone/README.md

 Use `grunt` to build and test, and rebuild whenever a file is changed.

-Use `grunt dist` to build, test and prepare files on the `dist` folder.
+Use `grunt dist` to build, test and prepare files to npm.

 ## Contributing